Andre-Vitorino/Predict-Time-Series/README.md

 ![rossman](/rossmman-pictures/rossmann.jpg)

-The dataset
+# The dataset
-Rossmann Store Sales dataset from Kaggle.
-I'll leave you to check the dataset.
+The dataset has taken from [this kaggle competition](https://www.kaggle.com/c/rossmann-store-sales/data?select=store.csv)

 This project was developed using the methodCRISP-DS (CRoss-Industry Process - Data Science), a very interesting and iterable approach for Data Science projects which enable us, in each iteration, to: